ryardley/ts-bus/README.md

 _TIP:_

-> If you want to avoid the direct dependency with your event creator (lets say because of bounded context or micro-frontends) like in Redux you can use the event object:
+> If you want to avoid the direct dependency with your event creator you can use the plain event object:

 ```tsx
 bus.publish({